maoberlehner/markus-oberlehner-net/content/blog/distributed-vue-applications-loading-components-via-http.md

 ## Wrapping it up

 In this first part of this article series we have laid the foundation for more exciting things to come.
-In the next article of this series **we'll upgrade our content distribution server to dynamically push new versions of components and also content to the client side application.** [Follow me on Twitter](https://twitter.com/MaOberlehner) if you don't want to miss the next article.
-Stay tuned!
+In [the next article of this series](/blog/distributed-vue-applications-pushing-content-and-component-updates-to-the-client/) **we'll upgrade our content distribution server to dynamically push new versions of components and also content to the client side application.**

 ## References